 The Finnish Meteorological Institute's web service contains dozens of different weather products.
-These pages give you more detailed information on the updating schedules and production methods of these services.
+This page give you more detailed information on the updating schedules and production methods of these services.
 Please note that the Institute cannot guarantee that information is always updated at the times given.
-Times vary according to daylight saving times.
-If necessary, boldface is used to distinguish normal time (winter time) from summer time.

 See the explanations for the weather symbols used for the web service.

 Local weather observations are collected from the Finnish Meteorological Institute's observation stations.
 The name of the observation station is given together with the observations.
-Information is updated every 10–60 minutes.
+Information is updated generaly every 10 minutes.

 The page shows one or more observation stations closest to the forecast site.
 All localities do not necessarily have a suitable observation station within the same municipality.
 Some localities have several observation stations.